 A consent form to be signed by player in case of breakage.
 Due to different types of steel used in making iron heads some irons are harder than other to adjust, not all clubs can be adjusted.
 Also due to the manufacturing process iron heads can have flaws in the head which cause breakage, Although rare it can happen and that is why a release form is required.
 Does not include hitting of golf balls to determine distance gapping

-Club repairs are done in a timely manner mostly overnight.
-Regripping is done as soon as possible if grips are available.
-We do not stock all grips but most can be obtained in a timely manner.
+Club repairs are done in a timely manner mostly overnight if components are available.
+Regripping repaired club is done as soon as possible if grips are available.
+We do not stock all grips and shafts but most can be obtained in a timely manner.

 RECOMMENDED PGA INSTRUCTOR